Dictionary » Positive Words » Tactful – Meaning, Definition, Synonyms and Antonyms

 4. How is “tactful” different from “diplomatic”?

-Both words are similar, but “diplomatic” often refers to formal situations or international relations, while “tactful” can be used in everyday situations to describe sensitivity and politeness.
+Both words are similar, but “diplomatic” often refers to formal situations or managing conflict on a larger stage, while “tactful” can describe everyday choices about tone, timing, and phrasing.

 5. Can “tactful” apply to written communication?

 Absolutely.
-Being tactful in writing means choosing words carefully to avoid offense and to show respect for the reader’s feelings.
+Being tactful in writing means choosing words carefully to avoid offense and to show respect for the reader’s feelings and context.